 Maple sugar, to sprinkle (optional)

-Put oven rack in middle position and preheat oven to 400°F [200°C].
-Butter 6 1-cup [250 ml] capacity ramekins and set on a baking sheet.
+Place oven rack in middle position and preheat oven to 400°F [200°C].
+Grease 6 1-cup [250 ml] capacity ramekins and set on a baking sheet.

 Stir together water, cornstarch, and maple sugar in a small saucepan, then stir in rhubarb.
 Bring to a simmer, stirring constantly, then simmer, stirring occasionally, 3 minutes.
 Remove from heat and stir in the strawberries.